oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/14-Projections.SingleStream.EventualConsistency/README.md

 # Exercise 14 - Projections Eventual Consistency

-With the [Database](./Tools/Database.cs) interface representing the sample database, implement the following projections:
+With the [Database](./Tools/Database.cs) interface representing the sample database, implement the following projections

 1. Detailed view of the shopping cart:
     - total amount of products in the basket,